nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 coupled neurons with multiple time delays.
 SIAM J. Applied Mathematics , 61(2):673–700, 2000](https://www.jstor.org/stable/3061744?seq=1#page_scan_tab_contents).
 It is also available as a first demo in [DDE-BIFTOOL](https://sourceforge.net/projects/ddebiftool/).
-The linear stability analysis of this problem requires the solution of a nonlinear eigenvalue eigenvalue problem
+The linear stability analysis of this problem requires the solution of a nonlinear eigenvalue problem
 ```math
 M(λ)=-λI+A_0+A_1e^{-\tau_1λ}+A_2e^{-\tau_2λ}+A_3e^{-\tau_3λ}
 ```